 - (b) The impact on any national estate referred to in section 3(2), excluding the national estate contemplated in section 3(2)(i)(vi) and (vii), of the NHRA, must also be investigated, assessed and evaluated.
-Section 3(2) states the following: "3(2) Without limiting the generality of subsection (1), the national estate may include- - (a) places, buildings, structures and equipment of cultural significance: - (b) places to which oral traditions are attached or which are associated with living heritage; - (c) historical settlements and townscapes: - (d) landscapes and natural features of cultural significance; - (e) geological sites of scientific or cultural importance; - (f) archaeological and palaeontological sites; - (g) graves and burial grounds, including- - (i) ancestral graves; - (ii) royal graves and graves of traditional leaders; - (iii) graves of victims of conflict; - (iv) graves of individuals designated by the Minister by notice in the Gazette; - (v) historical graves and cemeteries; and - (vi) other human remains which are not covered in terms of the Human Tissue Act, 1983 (Act No. 65 of 1983); - (h) sites of significance relating to the history of slavery in South Africa; - (i) movable objects, including- - (i) objects recovered from the soil or waters of South Africa, including archaeological and paleontological objects and material, meteorites and rare geological specimens; - (ii) objects to which oral traditions are attached or which are associated with living heritage; - (iii) ethnographic art and objects; - (iv) military objects; - (v) objects of decorative or fine art; - (vi) objects of scientific or technological interest; and - (vii) books, records, documents, photographic positives and negatives, graphic, film or video material or sound recordings, excluding those that are public records as defined in section 1(xiv) of the National Archives of South Africa Act, 1996 (Act No. 43 of 1996)".
+Section 3(2) states the following: "3(2) Without limiting the generality of subsection (1), the national estate may include- - (a) places, buildings, structures and equipment of cultural significance; - (b) places to which oral traditions are attached or which are associated with living heritage; - (c) historical settlements and townscapes; - (d) landscapes and natural features of cultural significance; - (e) geological sites of scientific or cultural importance; - (f) archaeological and palaeontological sites; - (g) graves and burial grounds, including- - (i) ancestral graves; - (ii) royal graves and graves of traditional leaders; - (iii) graves of victims of conflict; - (iv) graves of individuals designated by the Minister by notice in the Gazette; - (v) historical graves and cemeteries; and - (vi) other human remains which are not covered in terms of the Human Tissue Act, 1983 (Act No. 65 of 1983);

+(h) sites of significance relating to the history of slavery in South Africa;

+(i) movable objects, including-

+(i) objects recovered from the soil or waters of South Africa, including archaeological and paleontological objects and material, meteorites and rare geological specimens;

+- (ii) objects to which oral traditions are attached or which are associated with living heritage;

+- (iii) ethnographic art and objects;

+- (iv) military objects;

+(v) objects of decorative or fine art;

+(vi) objects of scientific or technological interest; and

+(vii) books, records, documents, photographic positives and negatives, graphic, film or video material or sound recordings, excluding those that are public records as defined in section 1(xiv) of the National Archives of South Africa Act, 1996 (Act No. 43 of 1996)".

 Is Section 38 of the NHRA applicable to the proposed development?
-NO UNCERTAIN N/A. However, please note that a Heritage Screener and NID was submitted to Heritage Western Cape.
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: N/A. However, please note that a Heritage Screener and NID was submitted to Heritage Western Cape.
 HWC provided comments (Appendix E1), the proposed construction of the mast is not expected to impact on Heritage Resources.
-Will the developr nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES ОИ UNCERTAIN

-If YES or UNCERTAIN, explain: , , ns of culturally or historically significant elements, as defined in JHRA, including Archaeological or paleontological sites, on or 1) to the site? ¥ ES NO UNCERTAIN If YES or UNCERTAIN, explain: Please note that a Heritage Screener and NID was su HWC provided comments (Appendix E1), the propos expected to impact on Heritage Resources. • •
+Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building a or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or Close (within 20m) to the site?
+If YES or UNCERTAIN, explain: Please note that a Heritage Screener and NID was su HWC provided comments (Appendix E1), the propos expected to impact on Heritage Resources.